bounce rate – The percentage of visitors who leave after viewing a single page.

 page view – Request to load a single HTML page.

 position based attribution – A marketing attribution model that assigns conversion credit in a user journey as follows: 40% to the first touchpoint, 40% to the last touchpoint, and the remaining 20% divided evenly among the remaining touchpoints.

 predicted revenue – In GA4, the revenue that a user from the last 28 days is expected to generate in the next 28 days.

 purchase probability – In GA4, the probability that a user from the last 28 days will convert in the next 7 days.

-ROAS (Return On Ad Spend) – An advertising metric that measure the relationship of revenue to ad spend, expressed as a percentage of ad spend.
+ROAS (Return On Ad Spend) – An advertising metric that measures the relationship of revenue to ad spend, expressed as a percentage of ad spend.

 RPV (Revenue Per Visitor) – The average amount of revenue generated per visitor to a website, calculated by dividing total revenue by total visitors.